Hollow-R/BasicCountingApp/README.md

-As title says, this is a basic counting app with HTML and JavaScript
+As title says, this is a basic counting app made by using some beggining level JavaScript.